marianogappa/sd/README.md

 **-h --hard-timeout %seconds%** `exit(0)` after the specified seconds (or earlier).
 Overrides all other options.

+**--intersection** outputs the intersection between the two streams.

 ## Installing

 Find the latest binaries for your OS in the [Releases](https://github.com/MarianoGappa/sd/releases/) section.